History

 2 New Locations

-Upper Kanawha and Harts were added. (result of UMWA strike)
+Upper Kanawha & Harts were added (as a result of the UMWA strike)

 WIC Program